mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/What is Karaites.md

 - **Historical Context** – Examining how ancient Israelites understood and practiced the commandments.
 - **Logical Analysis** – Using reason to determine the purpose and spirit of each mitzvah.
 - **Community Guidance** – Seeking insights from **our sages, councils, and historical interpretations**.

+For example, classical Karaite works such as “Eshkol haKofer” by Judah Hadassi and “Aderet Eliyahu” by Elijah Bashyazi offer detailed legal reasoning and interpretation grounded in scriptural analysis.

 Unlike Rabbinic Judaism, which relies on **oral traditions and rabbinic decrees**, we do **not** accept interpretations that contradict or override the **Torah’s original meaning**.